Skip to content

 Retrieve detailed information about a specific workflow:

-resim workflows get --project "my-project" --workflow "My Nightly Workflow"
+resim workflows get --project "my-project" --workflow "nightly-regression"

 You can specify the workflow by either name or UUID.
+The output includes the workflow's suites and their enabled states.

-Updating Workflows
+Updating workflows

 Update an existing workflow: